Skrolax/MasculinityTester/README.md

 # MasculinityTester

+You need a JDK installed on your pc.
 For the application to work properly you need to create a file in C:\ called "MasculinityTester".
 Take the audios ("zyzz.mp3" and "haha.mp3") and put the in "C:\MasculinityTester".